Kettle Valley Railway: Kettle Valley Steam Railway

 The Kettle Valley Steam Railway has been operating a heritage railway along a preserved 10-kilometre section from Prairie Valley Station to Canyon View Siding, near Summerland, British Columbia.
 This is the only active remaining section of the Kettle Valley Railway.
 The last freight haul on the KVR was in 1989, after which CP Rail obtained permission to abandon and remove the final section of rails.
 A heritage society sprang up in a bid to save a portion of the rail line.
-In their efforts, they were successful in preserving the section, and then proceeded to prepare rail operations.
+Their efforts were successful in preserving the section, and they proceeded to prepare rail operations.
 In the original position of the Summerland station, a maintenance building was erected.
 Sidings were placed at Prairie Valley, and at Canyon View (North side of the Trout Creek Bridge).
 Temporary stations were built at Prairie Valley, Canyon View and at the original Summerland Station.
 Eventually a permanent station was built at the Prairie Valley station providing a great access point for the railway.

 The railway initially operated with one 1924 Shay locomotive loaned from the BC Forest Discovery Centre in Duncan, British Columbia.
 It was originally operated by the Mayo Lumber Company on Vancouver Island, and was specifically designed to work on rough forestry trackage.

 Rolling stock for the railway was donated from BC Rail.
 These railcars are Canadian Pacific in origin, but were used by BC Rail for service on the Royal Hudson.

 The most recent locomotive addition to the Kettle Valley Steam Railway is a Canadian Pacific Montreal Locomotive Works 2-8-0.
 This locomotive, originally delivered as number 3916, it now is number 3716 and runs on the KVSR.
 It was built for the CPR, and operated primarily in the Kootenays.
 It was stored in Port Coquitlam in 1966, and was restored in 1975.
 It was used as a backup locomotive to the Royal Hudson until it was retired from BC Rail's service in April 2001.

 The train now travels to the middle of the Trout Creek Bridge.
 Plans also were to extend the run to Faulder along the final portions of remaining original trackage.
 The Steam Railway owns track to Faulder.
 However, tours do not run to that location.